By G.K., Research Associate at thinc.

 Nevertheless, opinions on Germany’s anti-BDS motion remain divisive.
 German Parliament member Heike Hänsel, deputy party leader of The Left, expressed her support for condemning anti-Semitism in the BDS movement, but cautioned that the outright criminalization and sanctioning of BDS supporters, as suggested by the motion, is problematic.
 Also, Knesset Member Michal Rozin, of the left-wing Meretz party, has communicated that the motion may hinder the possibility of peace on the ground, since it lacks a distinction between anti-Semitism and legitimate criticism of Israeli settlement policies.
 Rozin’s biggest fear seems to be that the legitimization of ‘a right-wing and problematic conflation’ would cause Israel to ‘fall into the deep abyss of annexation.’

 The Jewish and Israeli scholars state that ‘the BDS movement does not advocate for a particular political solution to the Israeli-Palestinian conflict.
 Instead, it campaigns for the implementation of international law, often with regard to Israel’s occupation and settlements’.
-This is simply incorrect – the BDS movement does advocate a particular political solution – one in which Israel withdraws from ‘Arab land’ and allows all ‘Palestinian refugees’ to return.
+In our view, this is simply incorrect – the BDS movement does advocate a particular political solution – one in which Israel withdraws from ‘Arab land’ and allows all ‘Palestinian refugees’ to return.
 The problem is that the BDS movement claims that this solution is required by international law.
-This, in the view of thinc., is a misrepresentation and misuse of international law.
-International law does not require Israel to withdraw from the territories that were occupied by Jordan between 1949 and 1967, and it does not give the ‘Palestinian refugees’ a right of return (see The Hague Statement of Jurists on the Israel-Palestine conflict).
+This, as we see it, is a misrepresentation and misuse of international law.
+General international law does not require Israel to withdraw from the territories that were occupied by Jordan between 1949 and 1967, neither does it give the ‘Palestinian refugees’ a right of return (see The Hague Statement of Jurists on the Israel-Palestine conflict).
 Such issues are and always have been subject to negotiation between the parties and heated political debate within international fora.

-Marking the first time the BDS movement is acknowledged by a major European parliament, last Friday’s vote has certainly stirred up a political debate concerning the movement and its anti-Semitic nature.
+Marking the first time the BDS movement is acknowledged by a major European parliament, last Friday’s vote has certainly stirred up a political debate concerning the movement and its anti-Semitic nature in Germany.